-Jury of eight Whites, three Blacks and one Hispanic person picked for hate-crimes trial of Ahmaud Arbery’s killers
+In opening statement in federal trial of Arbery’s killers, prosecutor says case ‘does not require proof of hate’

 Gregory McMichael, 66, and his son Travis, 36, along with Bryan, 52, have said they chased Arbery after Travis encountered him at an under-construction house in their neighborhood.
 They followed Arbery in pickup trucks and cut off his path before Travis confronted him and fatally shot him.

 Bryan, who recorded the incident on a cellphone, told investigators that Travis McMichael used a racial epithet after the shooting — an allegation the younger McMichael has denied.

-Federal prosecutors are expected to introduce evidence that includes texts and social media posts that investigators have called “racial” in nature.
+On Monday morning, jurors identified themselves by their town of residence.
+The majority of White jurors said they were from relatively affluent suburban communities, including the seaside community of Tybee Island, outside of Savannah, and an affluent bedroom community south of Savannah called Richmond Hill.
+At least four jurors said they were from Augusta, home to the PGA Masters golf tournament.
+Two of the White jurors live in Statesboro, home to Georgia Southern University.

+The three Black jurors said they hail from smaller towns, and two of them identified as working-class.

+There are two truck drivers in the jury, one man and one woman, both of whom are White.
+The majority of jurors said they have some college education; at least two have master’s degrees and one has a doctorate.

-Corker reported from Brunswick, Ga.
+Nakamura reported from Washington.